OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ### Interface to Summation-by-Parts
-The physics modules use the interface provided by the Summation-by-Parts package to approximate derivative numerically.
+The physics modules use the interface provided by the Summation-by-Parts package to approximate derivatives numerically.
 The reason for passing around the `sbp` object is that the SBP interface requires it to be passed in along with the data arrays it operates on.